ahandsel/Kintone_React_Workshop/X_Troubleshooting.md

 Then access your Express server at
   * `http://localhost:5000/`

-Access the xkcd API call at
+Access the Kintone API call at
   * `http://localhost:5000/getData`

 ## Kintone Section: React not updating after updating server.js